TZer0/tzer0.github.io/discord.md

 * If you'd like to mention someone that isn't in the channel/in DMs, copy their ID and write `<@ID>`.
 * When creating a new voice chat, remember to turn up the bitrate.

+### Roles you probably want in most servers

+* Voice Chat Anyone? - pingable role for when people want to talk
+* Pronoun roles - makes the space a bit more welcoming in general to trans and gender non-conforming folks.

 ## General notes about interactions in digital spaces